 Where is Box Hill?

 Box Hill lies within the Surrey Hills Area of Outstanding Natural Beauty and is a summit of the North Downs in Surrey.
-It’s approximately 30km south-west of London.
+It’s approximately 30km south-west of London so not too far to go for some Box Hill walks.

 Getting to the Box Hill train station from London is very easy.
 The closest Box Hill station is the appropriately named ‘Box Hill and Westhumble Train Station’.